Embedded WDM solutions – As easy as 1-2-3

 Explaining this article to a non-technical person:

-An embedded transceiver in a coarse or dense WDM system (“xWDM”) can be connected directly into an Ethernet or Fibre Channel switch.
+An embedded transceiver in a Coarse or Dense WDM (CWDM or DWDM) system can be connected directly into an Ethernet or Fibre Channel switch.
 It contains fewer components than a traditional DWDM platform and provides simple, cost-effective data connectivity.